LAB02-Research/HASS.Agent/README.md

 To use notifications, you'll need to install the <a href="https://github.com/LAB02-Research/HASS.Agent-Notifier" target="_blank">HASS.Agent Notifier integration</a>.
 This can be done through <a href="https://hacs.xyz" target="_blank">HACS</a> or manually.

 You'll also need to open the configured port in the firewall of the receiving PC (default `5115`).
 During the onboarding process (or when using the Configuration window), HASS.Agent will offer to do it for you.
-If you want to do so manually, you can run this command in an elevated prompt:
+If you want to do so manually, you can run this command in an elevated prompt (optionally change `5115`):

 `netsh advfirewall firewall add rule name="HASS.Agent Notifier" dir=in action=allow protocol=TCP localport=5115`

-Optionally change `5115`.

 The port has to be reserved in order for HASS.Agent to use it.
-Again, this'll be done for you by the onboarding process (or when using the Configuration window), but if you want to do it manually, run this command in an elevated prompt:
+Again, this'll be done for you by the onboarding process (or when using the Configuration window), but if you want to do it manually, run this command in an elevated prompt (optionally change `5115`):

 `netsh http add urlacl url=http://+:5115/ user=%USERDOMAIN%\%USERNAME%`

-Optionally change `5115`.

 ----